Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 4. Hit a key to reboot when prompted.

-Note that if you re-install grub4dos to the USB drive or overwrite the grldr file, you will need to run patchme or PatchMyMBR again.
+Note that if you re-install grub4dos to the USB drive or update or overwrite the grldr file, you will need to run patchme or PatchMyMBR again.

 Remove the 'Change file extension' hint [QRUN.g4b]